virpaksh1/vector_search_from_scratch/README.md

 - Easily extensible to use higher-dimensional or pre-trained word embeddings (e.g., GloVe, Word2Vec,or BERT)

-- Clean, modular code with separation of logic into reusable components

 - Can be adapted for vector-based search tasks or sentence similarity

 ## Future Improvements